JoshTumath/joshtumath-11ty/src/posts/2014-02-03-theres-rust-in-my-browser-part-1.md

 ---
-title: 'There''s Rust in my browser: part 1'
+title: "There's Rust in my browser: part 1"
 date: '2014-02-03'
 tags:
   - programming
   - web
 ---

 At [Mozilla Research](https://www.mozilla.org/en-US/research/), two research projects are underway – probably two of the most important things going on with the Web today.
 These projects are Rust and Servo.
 In part one of this series, I’m going to be talking about Rust.

 Rust is a programming language that’s still under development.
 It’s at version 0.9, as of writing.
 You could say it’s a very unique mixture of procedural-ish programming with object-orientation-ish methods and pure functional programming.
-But, more importantly, it’s designed to be completely memory-safe (i.e. prevents memory leaks by design) and easily concurrent (i.e. multi-processing and multi-threading) – all without having a complex and bulky runtime system *cough* Java *cough* running behind-the-scenes.
+But, more importantly, it’s designed to be completely memory-safe (i.e. prevents memory leaks by design) and easily concurrent (i.e. multi-processing and multi-threading) – all without having a complex and bulky runtime system _cough_ Java _cough_ running behind-the-scenes.

 That’s not to say Rust is basic and bare-bones like C, either.
 The syntax may be similar, but it’s fundamentally different in many ways.

 ## Testing the water